 Tackling issues of accessibility in rural India

 The pandemic has exacerbated the digital divide in education for learners in rural India, and the disparity in education has ballooned.
-A new dimension of technology has been added to the existing challenges of decline in attendance in schools, lack of teaching staff, infrastructure, quality of education, etc. With a suffering primary education system, fewer students transition to secondary and higher education.
+A new dimension of technology has been added to the existing challenges in education.

 Technology is the keystone to improving quality, access, and affordability in rural India.
 Given a proper policy direction, technology and infrastructure have the capability to bridge the ever widening chasm that exists.
 India is a multilingual, multicultural, and socially diverse country where a broad framework that fits all may not be a practical approach.
 Now that e-learning is the new normal, issues must be tackled on an emergent basis.
 The new education policy is the first step toward this and hopefully will evolve into something that is suitable for India’s needs.
 Urgent and immediate attention must be channeled to building infrastructure and developing human capital to create a synergistic environment for a more wholesome learning approach.